 The Travel Cash card is a reloadable prepaid card that works like a Mastercard and can be used worldwide for withdrawals in CHF, EUR or USD.
 The next time you travel, you can top it up again without having to pay any annual fees.
 You can order the Travel Cash card online, and it will be delivered conveniently to your home.
 If you lose your card, you can have it blocked and replaced – anywhere in the world, free of charge.

 When should I pay by debit card and when by credit card?

 Simply put, it is advisable to withdraw cash by debit card and pay for goods by credit card, as this is the most cost-effective option.

 Should I pay in the foreign currency when abroad?

 If you make cashless payments either by debit card or credit card when you are abroad, you will normally be asked whether you would like to make the payment in francs or the local currency.
 Exchange rates and fees are often not clearly displayed, however.
 This is why it is almost always a good idea to pay in the foreign (i.e. local) currency, because this usually involves lower costs.

 Checking your account using mobile data

 Wi-Fi in hotels is often unencrypted, which means hackers can infiltrate the network with ease and access your data.
-This is why using mobile data to log in to your e-banking app is a more secure option.
+This is why using mobile devices to log in to your e-banking app is a more secure option.
 It also means you can check your account securely abroad.

 The general rule for every trip is that you should find out beforehand what payment methods and options are best suited to your destination.
-It’s useful to check out a few The link will open in a new window tips and tricks which will help you to save on fees and commission – and leave you with more money for your trip.
+It’s useful to check out a few tips and tricks which will help you to save on fees and commission – and leave you with more money for your trip.